 - You are in constant pain and always fatigued.
 You go to work, come home and sleep.

 - Unrelenting pain and fatigue.
 You call into work more than you are physically there.
 You spend most of your days in bed.
 At this time people beginning to doubt your illness because you could do things in stages 1 – 3 that you can no longer do.

 - You have just quit or have been let go from your job, you are struggling to make ends meet.
 You are applying for long-term disability.

 - You can no longer hold down any kind of job.
 Simple tasks you took for granted now drain all of your precious energy.
 Now you are not only dealing with pain, fatigue, and medications but the side effects as well.
 You probably now know more about fibromyalgia than your doctor.
 You find you are without hope.

 So stage seven for fibromyalgia sufferers would be acceptance.
 Acceptance doesn’t mean giving up.
 It means facing your illness with a new perspective.
 You find peace with that acceptance.
 Anger, fear, hopelessness all but disappear.
-You stop feeling like you are a worthless human being and you find some purpose to your life.
+You stop feeling like you are a worthless human being and you find some purpose in your life.

 Finally, these stages Ms. Wise talks about are very real!
 People with fibromyalgia move through these painful stages.
-I just simply refuse to stop at stage 6.
+I just refuse to stop at stage 6.
 I have moved into stage 7, acceptance.
-I did not want fibromyalgia, I did not invite it into my life, but it is now mine and it is here to stay.
+I did not want fibromyalgia, I did not invite it into my life, but it is now mine, and it is here to stay.
 Fibromyalgia is a chronic condition.
 I will accept it, make peace with myself, and I will find purpose.